youker-Shawn/tdd/README.md

 Now we can rerun our functional tests and see if they pass, or get a little further.
 That may prompt us to write some new unit tests, and some new code, and so on.

+# Mock
+When we call send_mail in real life we expect Django to be making a connection to our email provider, and sending an actual email across the public internet.
+That’s not something we want to happen in our tests.
+It’s a similar problem whenever you have code that has external side effects—calling an API, sending out a tweet or an SMS or whatever it may be.
+In our unit tests, we don’t want to be sending out real tweets or API calls across the internet.
+But we would still like a way of testing that our code is correct.
+Mocks are the answer.

+Mocking and external dependencies
+- We use mocking in unit tests when we have an external dependency that we don’t want to actually use in our tests.
+A mock is used to simulate the third-party API.
+Whilst it is possible to "roll your own" mocks in Python, a mocking framework like the mock module provides a lot of helpful shortcuts which will make it easier to write (and more importantly, read) your tests.

+Monkeypatching
+- Replacing an object in a namespace at runtime.
+We use it in our unit tests to replace a real function which has undesirable side effects with a mock object, using the patch decorator.

+The patch decorator
+- unittest.mock provides a function called patch, which can be used to "mock out" any object from the module you’re testing.
+It’s commonly used as a decorator on a test method, or even at the class level, where it’s applied to all the test methods of that class.

+Mocks can save you from duplication in your tests

 # Useful TDD Concepts
 - Regression 逻辑回归
     - When new code breaks some aspect of the application which used to work.